 Created by a scientist originally from Crewkerne in Somerset, it aims to reach young people in regions that are under-represented in higher education.
 The project is currently focussed on Somerset and the South-West of England.

 Science in the Supermarket works by reaching young people in a neutral third space that isn’t a university, science centre or school.
 The aim is to give young people a fun experience of science, while at the same time talking to parents and guardians about the benefits of studying science.

-This project is funded by Imperial College London, a STEM university in London, as part of their Societal Engagement Seed Fund.
+This project was originally funded by Imperial College London, a STEM university in London, as part of their Societal Engagement Seed Fund.